jule-go/college_adviser/project_organization/proposal_timeplan.md

  * 28.06. - 04.07.
     - buffer
  * 05.07. - 11.07.
-    - prepare demo of our dialog system
+    - prepare demo of our dialogue system
     - prepare presentation
  * 12.07.
 PRESENTATION
  * ... - 18.08.